Nschess/Nschess/README.md

       k: "♚", q: "♛", r: "♜", b: "♝", n: "♞", p: "♟"
     };

+    function pieceColorClass(piece) {
+      if ("♔♕♖♗♘♙".includes(piece)) return "white-piece";
+      if ("♚♛♜♝♞♟".includes(piece)) return "black-piece";
+      return "";
+    }

+    const adventureMissions = [
+      {
+        short: "Knight",
+        role: "Knight mission",
+        title: "The Knight's Secret Jump Mission",
+        task: "Help the trickster jumper leap from d2 to f3.
+Select the knight, then click f3.",
+        tip: "Knights move in an L shape: two squares one way, then one square sideways.",
+        fen: "8/8/8/8/8/8/3N4/4K3",
+        from: "d2",
+        to: "f3",
+        targets: ["f3"],
+        success: "Mission complete.
+The knight jumped over the crowd and landed on f3."
+      },
+      {
+        short: "Queen",
+        role: "Queen mission",
+        title: "The Queen's Superhero Rescue",
+        task: "Send the superhero queen from d1 to h5 to capture the attacker.",
+        tip: "Queens can move any distance in a straight line or diagonal if the path is clear.",
+        fen: "6k1/8/8/7r/8/8/8/3QK3",
+        from: "d1",
+        to: "h5",
+        targets: ["h5"],
+        success: "Mission complete.
+The queen raced along the diagonal and removed the attacker."
+      },
+      {
+        short: "Rook",
+        role: "Rook mission",
+        title: "The Rook's Castle Wall Patrol",
+        task: "Move the castle guardian from a1 to a7 and patrol the open file.",
+        tip: "Rooks move straight up, down, left, or right when the lane is open.",
+        fen: "8/8/8/8/8/8/8/R3K3",
+        from: "a1",
+        to: "a7",
+        targets: ["a7"],
+        success: "Mission complete.
+The rook controlled the whole a-file like a castle hallway."
+      },
+      {
+        short: "Bishop",
+        role: "Bishop mission",
+        title: "The Bishop's Hidden Sniper Trail",
+        task: "Slide the diagonal sniper from c1 to h6.",
+        tip: "Bishops stay on one color and move along diagonals.",
+        fen: "8/8/8/8/8/8/8/2B1K3",
+        from: "c1",
+        to: "h6",
+        targets: ["h6"],
+        success: "Mission complete.
+The bishop found the long diagonal trail to h6."
+      },
+      {
+        short: "Pawn",
+        role: "Pawn mission",
+        title: "The Rookie Soldier's Promotion Quest",
+        task: "March the rookie soldier from e7 to e8 and reach promotion land.",
+        tip: "Pawns move forward one square, and promotion happens on the last rank.",
+        fen: "k7/4P3/8/8/8/8/8/4K3",
+        from: "e7",
+        to: "e8",
+        targets: ["e8"],
+        success: "Mission complete.
+The pawn reached the final rank and earned a promotion."
+      },
+      {
+        short: "King",
+        role: "King mission",
+        title: "Protect the Nervous Boss",
+        task: "Move the nervous boss from e1 to f1, one safe step away.",
+        tip: "Kings move one square and must never walk into danger.",
+        fen: "8/8/8/8/8/8/8/4K3",
+        from: "e1",
+        to: "f1",
+        targets: ["f1"],
+        success: "Mission complete.
+The king took one careful step to safety."
+      }
+    ];

     const puzzles = [
       {
         level: "Beginner",